bravesoft-inc/bs-logger-ios/README.md

 ## Demo
 [Demo](./Demo)
 ## License
-※When open source, we add License information here.
+※When opening the source, we add License information here.